Skip to the main content

 • Suppliers must:

-• Issue policies and job descriptions stating personnel qualifications, training, certifications or licensures (where applicable), experience, and continuing education requirements for specialized equipment, items, and services they offer patients
+• Issue policies and job descriptions stating personnel qualifications and required training, certifications or licensures (where applicable), experience, and continuing education for specialized equipment, items, and services they offer patients

 • Provide copies of these policies, job descriptions, and certifications or licensures (where applicable) to accreditation organizations and government officials or their authorized agents when requested

-• Verify and keep license, registration, certification, and competency copies for personnel delivering patient services
+• Verify and keep copies of licenses, registrations, certifications, and proof of competency for personnel delivering patient services

-• Have competent technical personnel to deliver and set up equipment, items, and services and to train patients and caregivers
+• Technical personnel must be competent to deliver and set up equipment, items, and services and to train patients and caregivers

-• Professional personnel must act within their scope of practice as required by state standards and be licensed, certified, or registered
+• Professional personnel must be licensed, certified, or registered and act within their scope of practice as required by state standards

 Human Resources Management